krowter/qopnet-platform/README.md

 ## Workflow

+### General

+1. Start development with `git flow feature start issue-name`.
+2. Sync the branch with `git push origin feature/issue-name`.
+3. Create pull request (PR).
+4. PR will be reviewed and merged to `develop` as staging.
+5. `develop` will be reviewed and released to `main` as production.

 ### Backend

-1. API documentation / Swagger spec
+1. API documentation with Postman API collections.
-2. Implement API endpoints
+2. Implement API endpoints.

 ### Frontend

+1. UI/UX with Figma.
+2. Implement pages and components with Chakra UI.

 ## Monorepo with Nx Workspace